Sister Ray (singer)

 Sister Ray is the stage name of Ella Coyes, a Métis singer-songwriter.
 They were born and raised in Sturgeon County, Alberta.
 Their debut full-length album Communion was released in May 2022 on Royal Mountain Records, and was longlisted for the 2022 Polaris Music Prize.

 Coyes previously released the EP Untitled in 2017.

+Believer was longlisted for the 2025 Polaris Music Prize.